 Request a Quotation

 We specialize in Cables, Connectors, Adapters & Converters for the Audio, Video & Computer markets that gives our Clients an edge over the competition.
 By working with Customers of all levels on a daily basis, we have the ability to develop our products and services through the use of leading edge technology.

-Our data products cover virtually every communication application.
+Our products cover virtually every communication application.
 They are the ultimate solution that will not only meet your current requirements, but your future ones too, with greater bandwidths, enhanced durability, and easier installation.

 Technology moves fast and we keep up.

 Micro X has helped hundreds of businesses sourcing -